Rotary-screw compressor: Lubricants, polyalkylene glycol (PAG), polyalphaolefin (PAO), mineral oils

 PAG oil is polyalkylene glycol which is also called polyglycol.
-PAG oil burns off cleanly, leaving no residue, and have been used as a carrier oil for solid lubricants for high-temperature chain lubrication.
 Some versions are food grade and biodegradable.
 PAG lubricants are used by the two largest U.S. air compressor OEMs in rotary screw air compressors.
-PAG oil-injected compressors are not used to spray paint, because PAG oil dissolve paints.
+PAG oil-injected compressors are not used to spray paint, because PAG oil will dissolve many paints.
 Reaction-hardening two-component epoxy resin paints are resistant to PAG oil.

 Polyglycols are not compatible with mineral oil based greases.
 A mixture of polyglycols with mineral oils results is a gelatinous, gooey mess.
 Silicon grease does tolerate Polyglycols.
 One pneumatic controls manufacturer puts silicon grease on the seals and gaskets.

 Mineral oil (but not polyalkylene glycol oil) lubricated compressors are recommended for mineral oil greases coated seals, such as pneumatic high speed 4-way valves and air cylinders that operate without mineral oiler lubricators.
 One manufacturer has rated its pneumatic high speed 4-way valves with a life of 50 million cycles, if not exposed to polyglycol oils.

 Polyalphaolefin PAO oil is compatible with mineral oil greases.